Garden decorations made of stone: What you need to know about hollow cast statues

 Weather resistance guaranteed

-hydrophobic treatment , is recommended .
-This thin liquid penetrates the stone, allowing it to continue "breathing" while preventing water from seeping in.
+, is recommended hydrophobic treatment.
+This thin liquid penetrates the stone, allowing it to continue "breathing"while preventing water from seeping in.
 Natural stones like basalt retain their beauty longest when they are regularly treated with a hydrophobic treatment.

 For cast stone figures with a special finish, it's important to note that this finish will need to be refreshed after a few years of exposure to the elements.
 Fortunately, this minor refresh is usually limited to particularly exposed areas – a small effort for lasting enjoyment of your stone garden decoration.